Valenkebat/valenkebat/README.md

 ### Hi there 👋 I´m Valentin Kebat

 ## 🔭 I’m currently working on Data Analisys and development scripts on python for automate tasks.
-## 🌱 I’m currently learning Back-End Development whith Express.js
+## 🌱 I’m currently learning Back-End Development with Express.js
 ## ⚡ Fun fact: ...
 I´m Trombonist
 <!--
 **Valenkebat/valenkebat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.